-ENGL 221 | AMERICAN LITERATURE I (3-0-3) Prerequisite: ENGL 103 | Upon demand
+ENGL 221 | AMERICAN LITERATURE I (3-0-3)

 This course involves the study of major works and literary movements in American literature from the time of Discovery until the post-Civil War Reconstruction.
 The course begins with literature from explorers and Native Americans and proceeds to literary works produced by colonists and immigrants, and then short fiction and philosophical treatises.
 The course culminates with a study of literature from the American Civil War period.